FernandoOrtegaMartinez/Planket/README.md

 ## Contributing
 There are a lot to do yet and PR are always welcome!
 If you find something wrong, please report it as an issue.
 If you think you can improve something or add a new feature, fork the repo and make a pull request against my develop branch.
-If you want to contribute but you don't know what to do, drop me an email and I'll give you some ideas.

-Please don't push your gradle.properties with your Flickr api keys!

 ## License
 Please check the [license](https://github.com/FernandoOrtegaMartinez/Planket/blob/master/LICENSE) file.